How satisfied are you with your job?

 While pay is a common reason to consider leaving your job, it’s not the most important aspect.

-More people quit due to poor management, low morale, and a lack of appreciation.
+As it turns out, more people quit due to poor management, low morale, and a lack of appreciation.
 The latest job satisfaction statistics for the UK indicate that most people are content with their job.
 That being said, there is a lot of room for improvement, with satisfaction ratings falling in the last five years.
+Here’s the bottom line:

 As employees look for a better work-life balance, increased flexibility, an inclusive workplace, and options to work remotely, employers will have to adapt to the evolving desires and demands of the workforce.

-A: Studies suggest that people working in HR, customer success management, technology, recruitment, and auditing have the highest satisfaction rates.
+Studies suggest that people working in HR, customer success management, technology, recruitment, and auditing have the highest satisfaction rates.

-A: Statistics of job satisfaction indicate that just over a third of UK (36%) employees are currently unhappy with their job.
+Statistics of job satisfaction indicate that just over a third of UK (36%) employees are currently unhappy with their job.

-A: For the majority of people, enjoyment and appreciation are more important factors influencing job satisfaction than pay.
+For the majority of people, enjoyment and appreciation are more important factors influencing job satisfaction than pay.

-A: Job satisfaction statistics show that most people quit due to feeling unappreciated and undervalued.
+Job satisfaction statistics show that most people quit due to feeling unappreciated and undervalued.
 Other factors include wanting to earn more, finding a better work-life balance, poor management and a lack of opportunities to progress.